Point Riche Lighthouse

 Point Riche Lighthouse, located in Port au Choix, Newfoundland in Canada's Newfoundland and Labrador province, is a "pepperpot" lighthouse that was built in 1892 and is still active.
-The white wooden tower is octagonal pyramidal in shape, the lantern room is painted red.
+The current lighthouse was built on the grounds of a previous lighthouse that was constructed in 1870 and destroyed by a fire in 1890.
+The current lighthouse has a white wooden tower with a octagonal pyramid shape and a red lantern room.
+Diesel generators were installed in 1968 followed by electricity and automation two years later.
 The structure is 19 m tall.
 Its light characteristic is a flash every 5 seconds, emitted at a focal plane height of 29 m.
 It is maintained by the Port au Choix National Historic Site.

-The keeper's dwelling burned down in the 1970s.
+The keeper's dwelling was rebuilt in 1908 and burned down in a fire in 1998.
+The foundation still stands where the dwelling used to be.

+The lighthouse was designated as a Federal Heritage Building in 1991.